joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/12/13/us/brown-students-mass-shooting-parkland.html

 **Maple Leafs can't afford to lose their edge: 'We gotta start pushing'**\
-`That corner the Maple Leafs looked to be turning is suddenly in the past.
-They lost 6-3 to the Oilers on Saturday.`\
+`That corner the Leafs looked to be turning is suddenly in the past.
+They lost 6-3 to the Oilers, marking their third loss in four games.`\
 https://nytimes.com/athletic/6887637/2025/12/14/maple-leafs-lose-oilers-result-score/

 **Why Juventus, despite problems, are resisting $1bn takeover by a stablecoin company**\